Aweer language: Historical situation

 Tosco (1994) notes that Heine agrees with the second historical scenario, and as Tosco (1994:155) goes on to state:

-Further on in the same paper, Tosco does note that there is oral traditions among the Aweer ethnic community that they had at one point had cattle and as a result of losing them (and presumably their social status) they had become foragers.
-A similar view can be found in Stiles (1988:41-42), and the general consensus is that while the actual origin of the Aweer and their language is something that is not known definitively, it is likely that they at one point were not foragers.
+Further on in the same paper, Tosco does note that there are oral traditions among the Aweer ethnic community that they had at one point had cattle and, as a result of losing them (and presumably their social status), had become foragers.
+A similar view can be found in Stiles (1988:41-42), and the general consensus is that while the actual origin of the Aweer and their language is not known definitively, it is likely that they at one point were not foragers.
 A competing hypothesis, and perhaps equally plausible one in the same vein as Heine's first scenario, is put forth by Tosco (1994:159) that links the emergence of Aweer to the expansion of Garre-speakers from the northeast:

-He then notes that in a forthcoming work to be published, Tosco (1992), that there is loans of East Omo-Tana (or in his words, "Somali") origin within Dahalo that could have only been loaned by either Aweer or Garre, such as the verb šir- (IPA: [ʃir-]) 'to be there, to exist' which demonstrates the sound change *k > [ʃ] /_i and the verb 'unneed- (IPA: [ʔunneːd]) 'to swallow' which demonstrates another sound shift found in both Garre and Aweer, *ʕ >[ʔ] along with the semantic shift of 'to eat' > 'to swallow'; which itself is found in Aweer.
+He then notes that in a forthcoming work to be published, Tosco (1992), that there are loans of East Omo-Tana (or in his words, "Somali") origin within Dahalo that could have only been loaned by either Aweer or Garre, such as the verb šir- (IPA: [ʃir-]) 'to be there, to exist' which demonstrates the sound change *k > [ʃ] /_i and the verb unneed- (IPA: [ʔunneːd]) 'to swallow', which demonstrates another sound shift found in both Garre and Aweer, *ʕ > [ʔ] along with the semantic shift of 'to eat' > 'to swallow'; which itself is found in Aweer.
 Conversely, these could also be loans from Aweer into Dahalo.
 A similar viewpoint can be found in Nurse (2019).